Out of the many Artificial Intelligence technologies present today, AI-powered chatbots noticeably make it to the most popular and trending segment.

 This non-friendly user experience of the tools makes employees reluctant to use them for everyday decision-making.

 For instance, if a superior asks an unexpected question such as “What is the sales growth in London from 2012 to 2017?” in the middle of a critical meeting, employees have to open the dashboard app, check various figures, dig through irrelevant data and then project the visualization.

 Even the most advanced visualization tools feel time-consuming in such zero-hour situations.

 All these factors lead to a low overall adoption rate and employees go back to decision-making based on gut feeling, best guesses or partial intelligence.

-How AI Chatbots Can Boost BI Adoption?
+How Can AI Chatbots Boost BI Adoption?

 - Data at Fingertips – Need For Speed

-Integration of chatbots into your existing Business Intelligence system, enables them to extract data from it and by deploying them on any of your organizational messaging platforms like Skype, Skype For Business, Slack, Telegram etc., employees can get actionable insights through a conversational interface.
+Integration of chatbots into your existing Business Intelligence system enables them to extract data from it and by deploying them on any of your organizational messaging platforms like Skype, Skype For Business, Slack, Telegram etc., employees can get actionable insights through a conversational interface.
 (Just like mentioned before)

 Instead of logging into the BI software every time, users can have a chat with the bot and obtain insights, right within the messaging app.